IgniteUI/ignite-ui/src/css/frameworks/bootstrap3/README.txt

 2. Make the desired modification, download and replace the changed font.

 IMPORTANT
-Note: in order the font to work you need to specify the prefix for the icons clsss in  icomoon.io font settings the prefix should be "ui-icon-".
+Note: in order the font to work you need to specify the prefix for the icons clsss.
+In "icomoon.io", font settings the prefix should be "ui-icon-".
 We change the prefix in order to prevent conflicts with class names.

-Note: Keep the name for the font the same in order to override the existing font, otherwise
+Note: Keep the name for the font the same in order to override the existing font